JohnPCarvalho/100-days-of-code/r1-log.md

 ### R1D12
 My 12th day of #100DaysOfCode (R1D12) was a bit different.
 I got influenza, so I could not work during this afternoon.
 I coded some tests for my work now.
 Learned how to use VCR cassettes.
 Pretty fun!
 Hope I get get through the end...

+### R1D13
+Continued to code my Tic-Tac-Toe game in Ruby.
+Feeling that I'm getting a little bit better!